 Next steps for the BVRLA

-In conjunction with our Fleet Charging Guide, we will be engaging with local authorities the length and breadth of the UK.
-The Index highlights where collaboration is most needed, while the Fleet Charging Guide outlines a number of key recommendations to help local authorities in making the first steps to a fleet friendly EV infrastructure plan.
+In conjunction with our Fleet Charging Guide, we will be engaging with local authorities the length and breadth of the UK - starting with a launch event in London in March 2024.
+Whilst commendable progress has been delivered since last year's research, this year's Index highlights where collaboration is still required most, while the Fleet Charging Guide outlines a number of key recommendations to help local authorities in making the first steps to a fleet friendly EV infrastructure plan.

 Through work with central government, alongside regional engagement, the BVRLA will push for fleet needs to be considered at every level.
 With continued, considered collaboration, EV charging infrastructure decisions can be made to create a network that is suitable for all users, all over the UK.